 Near the rock altar was a sacred pillar or massebah, and close by the symbol of the asherah, both of which apparently symbolized human fertility.
 High places had chambers for sacred prostitution by male prostitutes (kedishim) and sacred harlots (kedeshoth) (I Kings 14:23, 24; II Kings 23:7)."

 Unger's Bible Dictionary, Merrill F. Unger, Moody Press, 1981, p.
 413.

 Dr. Charles Lee Fineburg, 1909-1995, also earned his Th.D. from Dallas Theological Seminary and his Ph.D. from Johns Hopkins.
+He was a brilliant intellect and a famous polyglot, being conversant in 30 languages.
 In his commentary on Jeremiah in The Expositor's Bible Commentary, Vol. 6, p.
 399, Dr. Fineburg writes:

 "In Canaanite religion the main emphasis was on fertility and sex.
 Worship was entered into in order to insure the fertility of the land, the animals, and the people.
 Sacred prostitution was practiced widely.
 Among the sacred objects were stone altars, and the sacred tree or grove (so G.E.
 Wright, "The Archaeology of Palestine," The Bible and the Ancient Near East, ed.
 G.E.
 Wright [London: Routledge and Kegan Paul, 1961], pp. 73-112).

 It is interesting to remember that Dr. Feinburg taught John MacArthur at Talbot Theological Seminary.
 MacArthur has remarked that Dr. Feinburg was his favorite professor.